mircalin/Data-Viz-Project-/README.md

 The following questions are :

-* Are the more popular songs danceable:
+* Are the more popular songs danceable?
   * is there a range of energy for a song to be danceable.

 * What do all of these songs have in common?